Skip to Main Content

 Most Cabrillo College Library course reserves are in the main college library on the Aptos campus, behind the Check Out desk.
 The Integrated Learning Center (ILC) on the Watsonville campus has items for classes taught there, as well as items requested by Watsonville instructors.
 Some reserves can also be found at satellite locations such as the Computer Technology Center (CTC), STEM Center, the HUB, the MLC, and at the Peace Library through the Early Childhood Education program (ECE) on the Aptos campus.

 A Course Reserve is an item that is ties to a specific course offered at Cabrillo.
 These books, maps, DVDs, and other items are typically kept behind the Check Out desk.
 They mostly include textbooks and required readings but also can include DVD's and maps.
-With a few exceptions, most have a check-out period of 48 hours.
+With a few exceptions, most have a check-out period of 1 semester.

 A Main Stacks item is any item found in the main stack area of the library (i.e. out on the main floor, accessible to all).
 These items are not tied to any specific class and can range from academic sources to enjoyable fiction.
 Checkout periods for books are usually one semester and DVD's are usually two weeks.